 There shall be an annual meeting of the Medical Staff.
 The Chief of Staff, and/or such other officers, department or division chairs, or committee chairs, as the Medical Executive Committee may designate, shall present reports on actions taken and goals accomplished during the preceding year and on other matters of interest and importance to the membership.
 Goals may be set for the next Medical Staff year.
 Notice of this meeting shall be given to the membership at least ten (10) days prior to the meeting.
-Medical Staff elections shall be held at the annual meeting of the Medical Staff.
+Medical Staff elections shall be held at the annual meeting of the Medical Staff in each even-numbered year.

-12.1-2 REGULAR AND SPECIAL MEETINGS OF THE MEDICAL STAFF
+12.1-2 REGULAR MEETINGS